IBM/data-prep-kit/transforms/code/code_quality/README.md

 the following command line arguments are available in addition to [the options provided by the launcher](../../../data-processing-lib/doc/launcher-options.md).

-* "--contents_column_name" - input the name of the column which holds the data to process.
+* "--contents_column_name" - input a column name which contains data to process.
 The default column name: `contents`
-* "--language_column_name" - input the name of the column containing the programming language data.
+* "--language_column_name" - input a column name which contains programming language details.
 The default column name: `language`
-* "--tokenizer" - input the tokenizer to use to split data into tokens, by default uses `codeparrot/codeparrot` tokenizer
+* "--tokenizer" - input a tokenizer to convert the data into tokens.
+The default tokenizer is `codeparrot/codeparrot`
-* "--hf_token" - input the Hugging Face auth token to use to access the tokenizer if other than the default tokenizer is used.
+* "--hf_token" - input the Hugging Face auth token to download the tokenizer.
+This option is only required for the tokenizer's whose access is restricted in Hugging Face.